The Science Behind Mental Toughness, and The Top 4 Attributes You Should Have

 Clearly, mental toughness is a beneficial quality to have, it allows you to push past inevitable setbacks to achieve success.
-But how do we become more mentally tough?
+But what are the top attributes of mental toughness?

 “This record was in my mind for a long time, I’m so happy to have made it reality today.”Geoffrey Kamworor – On his Half Marathon World Record (2019)

 2. The ability to bounce back from setbacks

 In this same study, athletes ranked ‘bouncing back from performance set-backs as a result of increased determination to succeed’ as the second most important attribute of mental toughness.

 One of the athletes involved with the study was quoted as saying ‘Nobody’s rise to the top is completely smooth, there are always little hiccups or turns in the road.’

 Negative results provide increased determination as no one ever wants to be known as a ‘failure’.
 This increased determination coming from failure is a key part of mental toughness, it differentiates those who will never give up from those who will.

 Related: Brain-Endurance Training for Athletes: What You Need To Know

 4. The ability to remain fully focused on tasks in the face of competition-specific distractions

 The third most important attribute of mental toughness was a self-belief that you possess unique qualities and abilities that make you better than your opponents.
 Rewire is all about developing qualities that set you apart from your competition by providing mental training so that you can develop your mental endurance above that of your competitors, allowing you to have that self-belief that you are better than your opponents.